Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/04_shoot_projectiles/index.md

 ### Conclusion

-In this step, we have created a new `Entity` class to encapsulate common properties and methods for the player, the player's aim and projectiles.
+In this step, we created a new `Entity` class to encapsulate common properties and methods for the player, the player's aim and projectiles.
 We refactored the player and player aim classes to inherit from this new class.
 We also created a `Projectile` class that can be instantiated and managed by the `Game1` class, allowing the player to shoot projectiles.

 In the next step, we will implement collision detection between projectiles and enemies, allowing the player to defeat enemies by shooting them.